Sonil15/Logistic-Solution/README.md

 This VRP solver serves as both a benchmark for logistics optimization and an educational tool for studying evolutionary algorithms in practical scenarios.
 Adaptations and tuning may be required for specific operational environments or enterprise deployment.

-**Author:** Developed for research and practical exploration of Genetic Algorithms in solving complex routing problems.

-*This README is adapted for your project from a reference implementation for clarity and professionalism.*